justinhartman/Webserver-Error-Pages/README.md

 #
 ```

-Comment any `ErrorDocument` directives (e.g. `#ErrorDocument`) and then add your new directives so that your file now looks as follows:
+Comment out any `ErrorDocument` directives (i.e. it should look like `#ErrorDocument`) and then add your new directives so that your file looks similar to this:

 ```apache
 #